CarlosVitorino/gpt-4-free/README.md

 This extension contributes the following settings:

-- `gpt4oChat.apiKey`: The OpenAI API key used to interact with GPT models.
+- `chatgpt.apiKey`: The OpenAI API key used to interact with GPT models.
+- `chatgpt.baseFolder`: Defines the base folder from which to gather files.
-- `gpt4oChat.defaultModel`: Set the default model (e.g., `gpt-4`, `gpt-3.5`) that the extension will use.
+- `chatgpt.modelChat`: Select the ChatGPT model to use for standard interactions (e.g., `gpt-4`, `gpt-3.5-turbo`).
+- `chatgpt.modelChatWithFiles`: Select the ChatGPT model for interactions that include files.
-- `gpt4oChat.maxTokens`: Configure the maximum token count for GPT responses.
+- `chatgpt.modelRefactor`: Choose the model for requesting code refactoring.

-To configure these settings, go to the settings menu (`Ctrl+,` or `Cmd+,`) and search for "gpt4oChat".
+To configure these settings, go to the settings menu (`Ctrl+,` or `Cmd+,`) and search for "chatgpt".

 ## How to Use